sph-mn/gridlearner/readme.md

 * single: click to reveal one answer at a time
 * which: match one question to the correct answer among random answers

-this application is useful for memorizing new information and reinforcing recall and association skills.
+# installation
+the entire application is contained within a single html file. you can copy the file from the compiled/ directory and open it directly in a browser to use the application, even offline, as it does not require internet access.

-to run the application, serve the html file in the compiled/ directory using a web server, either locally or over the internet, and open it in a browser.
+to make the application accessible over a network, serve the html file using a web server. you can modify or extend the application and host it elsewhere if needed.

+# license
+gpl3